Institute of the Five-Fold Ministry

 BBFF121 Church Administration

-A practical look at the pastor and Christian worker as administrators.
-The study includes principles of management, organizational techniques, personnel usage and development, the evaluation process, programs, scheduling, finances, and office management.
+This is a practical look at the pastor and Christian workers as administrators.
+The study includes management principles, organizational techniques, personnel usage and development, the evaluation process, programs, scheduling, finances, and office management.

 BBFF122 Biblical & Divine Healing

-The Gospels repeatedly describe the ministry of Jesus stating that He “went about..., teaching..., preaching the gospel of the kingdom, and healing all kinds of sickness and all kinds of disease among the people” (Matthew 4:23).
+The Gospels repeatedly describe the ministry of Jesus, stating that He “went about..., teaching..., preaching the gospel of the kingdom, and healing all kinds of sickness and all kinds of disease among the people” (Matthew 4:23).
 In this course, the student will gain an understanding of ministering divine healing in all circumstances.
-The Lord desires to see every child of His, young and old, moving in the power of His Spirit, in the authority of Jesus’ name, doing the works of the Father, so that people will know and experience the living Jesus in their lives.
+The Lord desires to see every child of His, young and old, moving in the power of His Spirit, in the authority of Jesus’ name, doing the works of the Father so that people will know and experience the living Jesus in their lives.
 This course will also prepare the student who is a Believer in the power of God.
-This course will provide practical guidelines on how to minister with the Holy Spirit and allow His power to flow through them to the sick and hurting.
-The student will learn with the use of Scriptures for which healing was presented by Christ and His followers (the disciples) what it took to heal and see miraculous healings.
-Finally, in this course the student will learn how Jesus healed, thus showing us the importance of the healing ministry and will make the student aware of what is available to a Believer to minister in the supernatural.
+This course will provide practical guidelines on ministering with the Holy Spirit and allowing His power to flow through them to the sick and hurting.
+The student will learn with the use of Scriptures for which Christ and His followers (the disciples) presented healing and what it took to heal and see miraculous healings.
+Finally, in this course, the student will learn how Jesus healed, thus showing us the importance of the healing ministry.
+It will also make the student aware of what is available to a believer to minister in the supernatural.

 BBFF123 Contextualization

 This course explains and evaluates a variety of contextualization meanings, methods, and models from an evangelical perspective.
 It focuses on the study of the main principles that can be utilized to promote biblically faithful enculturation of the Gospel and the interaction between the Gospel and culture, the impact of the Gospel on culture, the role of culture in spreading the Gospel, and a biblical understanding for contextualization limits.
-This course will reinforce the need to utilize contextual methodology which is scripturally sound and culturally viable and contextualizing the Gospel in ways that will contribute to the Great Commission around the world.
-The main question that will be answered in this course is: How will the student of missions contextualize the gospel to best reach the people in that target culture?
+This course will reinforce the need to utilize contextual methodology, which is scripturally sound and culturally viable, and contextualize the Gospel in ways that will contribute to the Great Commission worldwide.
+The main question that will be answered in this course is: How will the students of missions contextualize the gospel to best reach the people in that target culture?

 BBFF124 Ultimate Leadership I